Telehealth Services

 You may actually prefer to do online therapy because it can be more convenient due to a busy schedule, family circumstances, location, or travel conditions.
 Of course, online therapy is not meant to always be a substitute for face-to-face therapy.
 However, it is an additional service you can count on at Mindset Family Therapy, especially when the other option is not having therapy at all.

-It is reported that over 90% of those doing online therapy feel they have been helped.1 A study2 by the University of Zurich reported that online psychotherapy (telehealth services) is an effective supplement to therapeutic care.
-Other research3 has found that many individuals may not realize their need for intensive treatment, and online therapy can be their first step towards seeking more services.
+It is reported that over 90% of those doing online therapy feel they have been helped.
+A study by the University of Zurich reported that online psychotherapy (telehealth services) is an effective supplement to therapeutic care.
+Other research has found that many individuals may not realize their need for intensive treatment, and online therapy can be their first step towards seeking more services.

 OCD treatment can be a challenge because of lack of OCD evidence-based interventions utilized by many mental health providers.
 You can choose an experienced clinic that provides research-based OCD therapy and offers appropriate care online.

-Online therapy is NOT recommended if you struggle with the following conditions:
+Online therapy is NOT recommended if you struggle any with the following conditions:

 • Currently experiencing thoughts of harming yourself or others.